 To best understand and use essential oils, visit your local full-service spa, health, or whole foods store, and in many instances, yoga studio.
 My supplier has small bowls of whole coffee beans available to clear the “nose” palate in between smelling the different aromas.
 Go through the samplers to discover how the different essential oils resonate with you.
 You’ll instinctively be drawn to your favorites.
 To begin, choose one that is calming such as lavender, chamomile or lemon balm, and one that is stimulating, such as peppermint, rosemary or grapefruit.

-Following is only the short list of possible usages:
+Following is only the short list of possible usages for essential oils:

 • Add essential oils to your skin- and hair-care products to enhance their benefits.
 I like adding a few drops of rosemary essential oil to my hair shampoo/conditioning treatment (stimulates blood circulation to the scalp).
 And a drop of geranium to my facial moisturizer to accentuate a healthy glow.
 Or purchase items that already contain certified organic essential oils.